Kathleen O'Malley: 1940s

-In 1943, she played the part of a college girl in the Vincent Sherman directed film Old Acquaintance which starred Bette Davis, Miriam Hopkins and Gig Young.
+In 1943, she played the part of a college girl in the Vincent Sherman-directed film Old Acquaintance which starred Bette Davis, Miriam Hopkins and Gig Young.
 The following year she was in the Charles Vidor directed Cover Girl, a film about a night club owner who was in love with a dancing girl who has other ambitions.
 In it she played the cigarette girl.
 The main stars of the film were Rita Hayworth and Gene Kelly.
 In November 1944, she appeared in the November 23 issue of the Sarasota Herald Tribune, pictured with a small caption "The Most Delightful Target for Our Bomb Sights."
 She was chosen by bombardiers of the US Army Air Forces.
 In 1947 she played the part of Dolly in the Alexander Hall-directed musical fantasy Down to Earth, which again starred Hayworth and Roland Culver.
 In 1949 she played the part of Nita in Ladies of the Chorus which starred Marilyn Monroe, Adele Jergens and Rand Brooks.

 1950s

 O'Malley had a prominent role in John Ford's 1950 film, Wagon Master.
 She played the part of pretty Mormon girl Prudence Perkins.
-Her character Prudence creates an issue due to marrying young Mormon man Sandy instead of Jackson.
-Prudence is also the cause of a fight between two men who are both pursuing her.
+Her character Prudence creates an issue due to presumably marrying Sandy instead of young Mormon man Jackson.
+Prudence is also the probable cause of a fight between the two men who are both pursuing her.
 In 1952, she appeared as Mrs. Norton, a pilot's wife in the Tay Garnett Korean war film One Minute to Zero which starred Robert Mitchum and Ann Blyth.